-- Section 9.
+- Section 15.
 Common Expenses.
-Unit Owners shall pay to the Association an equal monthly sum which is the total common expenses for Section 14 divided by the number of units, or one hundred sixty (160). - Section 10.
+Unit Owners shall pay to the Association a monthly sum equal to that fraction of the total common expenses for the Condominium whose numerator is one and whose denominator is sicty-three (63) units, as stated in Article 5 of the Master Deed. - Section 10.
 Assessment Collection; Notice of Assessment.
 Annual Assessments shall be payable by Unit Owners upon the commencement of the fiscal year, with the privilege of paying in monthly installments, due on the first day of each month, provided that all payments are made on a current basis.
 The Board shall notify each Unit Owner, as specified in Article XIX of these Amended By-Laws, within the thirty (30) days preceding the commencement of the fiscal year, of the Owner's proportionate share of the Annual Assessment for the assessment period.
 Notices of Special Assessments will be made in the same fashion when imposed, but not less than thirty (30) days in advance of the first specified payment date. - Section 11.
 Disbursements.
-The Board will collect and hold the funds as collected and shall disburse the same for the purposes and in the manner set forth herein and as required by the Master Deed, the Articles of Incorporation, and applicable law. - Section 12.
+The Board will collect and hold the funds as collected and shall disburse the same for the purposes and in the manner set forth herein and as required by the Master Deed, the Certificate of Incorporation, and applicable law. - Section 12.
 Depositories.
 The depository of the Association will be a bank or banks, or other financial institutions providing a reasonably secure depository for the funds of the Association as will be designated from time to time by the Board and in which the monies of the Association will be deposited.
-Withdrawal of monies from such accounts shall be only by checks signed by such parties as are authorized by the Board. - Section 13.
+Withdrawal of monies from such accounts shall be only by checks signed by such parties as are authorized by the Board, provided that a management agreement may include among its provisions authority for the manager to sign checks on behalf of the Association for payment of the obligations of the Association, if the proper fidelity bond is furnished to the Association. - Section 13.
 Accounts.
 The receipts and expenditures of the Association shall be Common Expense assessments and Common Expenses.
 Common Expense funds of the Association shall be budgeted and maintained in the following separate accounts: - (a) Operating Account.
 The Operating Account shall be utilized for, without limitation, expenditures for the year in which the budget is adopted and will include general common element maintenance (e.g. landscaping, irrigation, snow clearing, etc.), utility charges, annual insurance premiums, professional fees, and the like, and including reasonable allowances for contingencies and working funds.
 The Operating Account will not include expenditures chargeable to reserves.
 At the end of each fiscal year, the unexpended amount remaining in the annual expense fund shall be applied to reduce the assessments for current expenses for the succeeding year, or may be distributed to the membership, as the Board may determine by resolution, or as otherwise may be required to be determined in accordance with the regulations promulgated by the Internal Revenue Service.